Why Anchorage is Truly Magical During the Summer

 Where to Stay

 To fully enjoy all that Alaska has to offer, you need to plan for at least a few summer days.
-Coast International Inn takes every measure to make your stay in Anchorage comfortable and convenient.
+Coast Inn at Lake Hood takes every measure to make your stay in Anchorage comfortable and convenient.
 Warm Alaskan hospitality is more than just friendly service.
-Coast International Inn offers a wide range of amenities including:
+Coast Inn at Lake Hood offers a wide range of amenities including:

 ● Free Wi-Fi